wildonion/uniXerr/infra/ayoub/conse/README.md

 ### 📌 WIP

-* HAProxy, dockerizing, k8s-ing and ci/cd in `app.sh`
+* HAProxy, k8s-ing docker containers and ci/cd in `app.sh`

 * all TODOs inside the app